 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 I agree with etsy being the best bet if you can’t find anything in op shops or local vintage stores!
-Catherinee I love 1 + 3!!! gorgeous.posted almost 3 years ago
+Catherinee I love 1 + 3!!! gorgeous.posted about 3 years ago